 - Ensure the resale certificate is properly filled out – If the resale certificate is not completely filled out you could be on the hook for penalties.
 See more on the Arkansas Certificate of Exemption Instructions page.

 - Verify that your buyer’s sales tax ID is valid – You can use your buyer’s Arkansas Sales Tax ID or their Streamlined Sales Tax number to verify the validity of their resale certificate at Arkansas’s Taxpayer Access Point.
-If your buyer’s sales tax ID is from another state, use this list of online links to verify sales tax IDs in all U.S. states.
+If your buyer’s sales tax ID is from another state, use this tool to verify sales tax IDs in all U.S. states.

 - Keep a copy of the resale certificate – Do this in case of an audit.
 You can keep a copy in electronic or paper form.